Why Google Trends is one of the best keyword research & SEO tools

 Try it yourself: Compare your keyword to a related past trend to see how much more growth might remain.

-Step 2: Planning our content calendar
+Step 2: Planning your content calendar

 While searches have been more erratic in the past year, the data shows that demand typically stays flat or drops in the months leading up to New Year’s, likely as people let loose over the holidays.
 On the other hand, there is a recurring spike every January, likely due to New Year’s resolutions and a renewed commitment to health.

-Second, we could also speak to their underlying goals behind searching for information on the diet.
-For instance, rather than creating a guide only on the technical definitions of the carnivore diet, we could include tips on switching to the diet in-line with New Year’s resolutions and the psychology behind behavior change.
+You could also speak to their underlying goals behind searching for information on the diet.
+For instance, rather than creating a guide only on the technical definitions of the carnivore diet, include tips on switching to the diet in-line with New Year’s resolutions and the psychology behind behavior change.
+Not only would this answer people’s immediate questions, but it will show them that you understand why they are searching for information on the topic, and therefore that they can trust you to guide them to where they want to go.

 Try it yourself: Analyze the seasonality of your keyword to spot the best times to promote your content and brainstorm ways to tailor it given the context.